Matancoo/Advanced-Machine-Learining/Presentations/README.md

-These are presentations of each lesson in the course.
+These are presentation slides of each lesson in the course.
 (Professor Yedid Hoshen-HUJI)